xmsagas/odin-recipes/README.md

 # odin-recipes
 ## HTML Introduction
-Introduction to HTML for the odin project, will be modified in the future to add css and probably javascript.
+Introduction to HTML for the odin project.
+Small website showcasing four different recipes containing potatoes as its main ingredient.